plesk/ext-home-screen-example/README.md

 ### 10. Block Section `getSection()`

-Defines the section the block belongs to, which determines where it will appear when customizing the Home page (in Customize drawer).
+Defines the section the block belongs to, which determines where it will appear when customizing the Home page (inside the Customize drawer).
+You can place the block in one of the following sections:

-- **Default value**: `SECTION_PLESK`

-The section defines the logical grouping of blocks on the Home page, and you can place the block in one of the following sections:

-- `SECTION_PLESK` – Default section for blocks.
+- `SECTION_PLESK` – Default section for blocks (all blocks are placed in this section unless a different section is explicitly specified)
-- `SECTION_SERVER` – For server-related blocks.
+- `SECTION_SERVER` – For server-related blocks
-- `SECTION_SECURITY` – For security-related blocks.
+- `SECTION_SECURITY` – For security-related blocks

 **Example:**